divertom/DocumentAgent/README.md

 ```
 DocumentAgent/
 ├── web_content_scraper.py          # Generic web content scraper
+├── pdf_content_processor.py        # Generic PDF content processor
 ├── OshaDocumentStorage.py          # OSHA-specific document processing
 ├── example_web_scraper.py          # Usage examples for the generic scraper
+├── example_pdf_processor.py        # Usage examples for the PDF processor
-├── environment.yml                  # Conda environment
+├── environment.yml                  # Conda environment with all dependencies
 ├── environment_full.yml            # Full environment with all dependencies
 └── README.md                       # This file
 ```

 ## Benefits of Refactoring

-1. **Separation of Concerns**: Generic scraping logic is separate from OSHA-specific processing
+1. **Separation of Concerns**: Generic scraping and PDF processing logic is separate from OSHA-specific processing
-2. **Reusability**: The web scraper can be used for any website, not just OSHA
+2. **Reusability**: Both modules can be used for any website or PDF, not just OSHA
-3. **Maintainability**: Easier to update scraping logic without affecting OSHA processing
+3. **Maintainability**: Easier to update processing logic without affecting OSHA processing
-4. **Extensibility**: Easy to add support for new document types or websites
+4. **Extensibility**: Easy to add support for new document types or content sources
-5. **Testing**: Generic scraper can be tested independently
+5. **Testing**: Generic modules can be tested independently
+6. **Mixed Content Support**: Process both web pages and PDFs in the same workflow

 ## Migration Guide